iamsulabh/show_tell/README.md

 # Image captioning and Analysis
-## Implementation of 'Show and Tell: Lessons Learned from the 2015 MSCOCO Image Captioning Challenge' paper by [Vinyals et al.](https://ieeexplore.ieee.org/abstract/document/7505636)
+## Implementation of 'Show and Tell: Lessons Learned from the 2015 MSCOCO Image Captioning Challenge' paper by [Vinyals et al.] (https://ieeexplore.ieee.org/abstract/document/7505636)  published in IEEE TPAMI.
-#### This paper was published in IEEE TPAMI with 4000+ citations (including previous conference version).

 ## Analysis with different combinations of CNN+RNN, data augmentation, pre-trained embeddings.